xiomi94/helldivers-project/README.md

 The page consists of information about the game and a bit of humor about it.

+The web is deployed with GitHub and you can visit it clicking [here](https://xiomi94.github.io/helldivers-project/)

 ## Built With

 My project is developed with the next technologies: